-(A) "Clinic" means any place, establishment, or institution which operates under the name or title of clinic, dispensary, health center, medical center, or any other word or phrase of like or similar import, either independently or in connection with any other purpose, for the purpose of furnishing at the place, establishment, or institution, advice, diagnosis, treatment, appliances or apparatus, to persons or animals not residing or confined in the place, establishment, or institution, and who are afflicted with bodily or mental disease or injury.
+- (A) "Clinic" means any place, establishment, or institution which operates under the name or title of clinic, dispensary, health center, medical center, or any other word or phrase of like or similar import, either independently or in connection with any other purpose, for the purpose of furnishing at the place, establishment, or institution, advice, diagnosis, treatment, appliances or apparatus, to persons or animals not residing or confined in the place, establishment, or institution, and who are afflicted with bodily or mental disease or injury. - (B) "Coastal Bluff" means: (1)(a) Those bluffs, the toe of which is now or was historically (generally within the last 200 years) subject to marine erosion; and (b) those bluffs, the toe of which is not now or was not historically subject to marine erosion, but the toe of which lies within an area otherwise identified in Public Resources Code Section 30603(a)(1) or 30603(a)(2).
+(2)(a) Bluff line or bluff edge shall be defined as the upper termination of a bluff, cliff, or sea cliff.

-(B) "Coastal Bluff" means: (a) (1) Those bluffs, the toes of which is are now or were was historically (generally within the last 200 years) subject to marine erosion by marine processes; and (2) those bluffs, the toes-of which-are is-not now or-were-was not historically subject to marine erosion-by marine processes, but the toe of which lies within an area otherwise identified in Al-Public Resources Code Section 30603(a)(1) or (a)(2). (b)(1) Bluff line or bluff edge shall be defined as the upper termination of a bluff, cliff, or sea cliff.
-(2) In cases where the top edge of the cliff is rounded away from the face of the cliff as a result of erosional processes related to the presence of the steep cliff face, the bluff line or edge shall be defined as that point nearest the cliff beyond which the downward gradient of the surface increases more or less continuously until it reaches the general gradient of the cliff.
-(3) In a case where there is a step-like feature at the top of the cliff face, the landward edge of the topmost riser shall be taken to be the cliff edge. (c) The termini of the bluff line, or bluffedge along the seaward face of the bluff, shall be defined as a point reached by bisecting the angle formed by a line coinciding with the general trend of the bluff line along the seaward face of the bluff, and a line coinciding with the general trend of the bluff line along the inland facing portion of the bluff. (d) Five hundred feet shall be the minimum length of bluff line or bluff edge to be used in making these determinations.